 In recent years, because of growing demand and funding pressures for councils, there has been increasing focus on the assessment of a council's going concern status.
-The financial consequences for councils of the global COVID-19 pandemic have emphasised this even more.
+The financial consequences for councils of the global COVID-19 pandemic followed by the Cost of Living crisis have emphasised this even more.